Home to School and College Transport Policy

 2.16 Assessment for each learner will proceed on the basis of least possible intervention, progressing to greater levels of independence depending on established evidence of need.
 Guidance will be sought as necessary from medical and educational professionals including the learner's current placement if appropriate.

 2.17 The criteria taken into account to assess transport need are: distance, suitable school, level of need.

 2.18 Clear details of specific conditions/issues that govern the identified need for transport will be recorded at the time of initial assessment for transport.
 For example, learners may have:

 - profound multiple learning difficulties;

 - autism spectrum disorders/communication difficulties;

 Decisions on transport are taken at the time of initial assessment and will be recorded on the learner's initial Transport Application Form.
 They will also form part of the Individual Travel Care Plan Records for eligible learners with Statements of SEN and those at School Action Plus for whom individual transport has been agreed.

 2.19 All schools and FE establishments are encouraged (in consultation with parents/carers) to consider the independence and life skill benefits for older pupils/learners who might, with appropriate support, be enabled to walk to school or make use of public service buses or trains.

-2.20 Guidance is sought initially through either the statutory assessment process on which a statement is based, the Annual Review or School Entry Plan and from medical and educational specialists to assess particular transport need, and this may be recorded in Part 6 of the learner's statement of ALN, or on the Annual Review records for those pupils at School Action Plus (SA+).
+2.20 Guidance is sought initially through either the statutory assessment process on which a statement is based, the Annual Review or School Entry Plan and from medical and educational specialists.
+They assess particular transport needs, and this may be recorded in Part 6 of the learner's statement of ALN, or on the Annual Review records for those pupils at School Action Plus (SA+).
 This will include: